cunarist/tokio-with-wasm/README.md

 Keep in mind that you should NEVER write panicking code.

-For `wasm32-unknown-unknown`, there's currently [no way](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen_futures/fn.future_to_promise.html#panics) to catch and unwind panics like on native platforms.
+On `wasm32-unknown-unknown`, there's currently [no way](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen_futures/fn.future_to_promise.html#panics) to catch and unwind panics like on native platforms.
 Panics will eventually lead to leaked JavaScript `Promise`s.

 Stick to the `Result` enum whenever possible.